Project Manager

 -

-opens the Object Dashboard in a new window (For more information see the Navigation chapter).
+The button opens the Object Dashboard in a new window (For more information see the Navigation chapter). opens the Object Dashboard in a new window (For more information see the Navigation chapter).

 -

-removes the relationship between the object and the project.
+The icon removes the relationship between the object and the project. removes the relationship between the object and the project.